-Many guns do have the capability to adjust for nail depth, but this is not always accurate, and requires a follow up for tight seams and joints in framing.
-This also can cause damage in more delicate woods and finishing jobs at a time.
+Many guns do have the capability to adjust for nail depth, but this is not always accurate and requires a follow-up for tight seams and joints in framing.
+This also can cause damage in more delicate pieces of wood and finishing jobs at a time.
 Most weigh between 5 and 10 lbs, which may not seem like a lot, but can get fatiguing over time.
 Battery and air compressor life, and cord or air hose length can all place restrictions on your mobility and length of work time as well.

 Brad Nailers and How You Use Them

 Technically, a brad nailer is a type of nail gun.
-It is popular with many homeowners as many models are good all-around choices for most projects found around the house with the occasional heavy job thrown in.
-They are a smaller gun overall, and fire a brad, or thinner gauge nail, for more delicate finishing jobs.
-Because they are powerful in their own right, some are capable of handling heavier jobs, but most are preferred in lieu of, or alongside, finishing nailers.
+It is popular with many homeowners as many models are good all-around choices for an improvement project that you found around the house with the occasional heavy job thrown in.
+They are a smaller gun overall, and fire a brad, or thinner nail gauge, for more delicate finishing jobs to get to any tight space.
+Because they are powerful in their own right, some are capable of handling heavier jobs, but most are preferred in lieu of, or alongside, finish nailer.

 Types of Brad Nailers

 Brad nailers are pretty simple in design.
-You will be able to choose between cordless and pneumatic options, and even a few dependable corded electric brad nailers are still popular with consumers.
+You will be able to choose between a cordless nailer and a pneumatic option, and even a dependable corded electric nailer is still popular with consumers.
 Firing method choices may also be available depending on the model.